 Read More »

-- What is one way God is speaking to you about your life at work or your understanding of work?
-If you are with a small group, discuss that with one another and pray about these things together.
+- What is one specific way that you need to grow in love that looks like Jesus’ love for people?
+If you are with a small group, discuss that with one another and then take extended time to pray about what you share.
 If you are studying on your own, write it down, pray about it, and share this with someone during the next few days.